BrianSchroer/sparky-test-helpers/SparkyTestHelpers.Xml/api.md

 * *void* **AssertAppSettingsValues** *(IEnumerable<KeyValuePair<String, String>> keysAndValues)*
   For specified dictionary of keys / expected values, verify that the actual appSetting values match.
 * *void* **AssertClientEndpointAddressIsWellFormedUrl** *(String endpointName)*
-  Assert that ServiceModel client endpoint address is a well-formed URLs.
+  Assert that ServiceModel client endpoint address is a well-formed URL.
 * *void* **AssertClientEndpointAddressesAreWellFormedUrls** *()*
   Assert that all ServiceModel client endpoint addresses are well-formed URLs.
 * *void* **AssertCompilationDebugFalse** *()*